The Eye Gallery

 At The Eye Gallery, vision therapy is a set of guided eye exercises used together with therapeutic lenses, prisms, patches, colored filters, and other tools to train your visual system to function more effectively and efficiently.
 Amblyopia disrupts the brain’s ability to use both eyes together (binocular vision).
 With vision therapy treatment, neurological pathways are stimulated to support binocular vision development.

 If you would like to discuss options for lazy eye treatment, book an appointment with us.
 We’re here to help guide you on the best choices for you and/or your child’s vision.
+Reach out to us today!

 Written by Dr. Megan Baldwin